jakubharasta/AI_vs_Human_LegalDocs/README.md

 Jakub Harasta, Tereza Novotna, and Jaromir Savelka.
 It Cannot Be Right If It Was Written by AI: On Lawyers' Preferences of Documents Perceived as Authored by an LLM vs a Human. _ArXiV_, 2024, available at https://www.arxiv.org/abs/2407.06798

+## Acknowledgement

+Work of Jakub Harasta and Tereza Novotná was supported by the Grant Agency of Masaryk University (GAMU) project “Forensic Support for Building Trust in Smart Software
+Ecosystems” (no. MUNI/G/1142/2022).